 If you would like to volunteer at Sanford, please complete the volunteer background check and we will plug you in!

-All adults that plan to chaperone or attend a filed trip with their child must complete the background check.
+All adults that plan to chaperone or attend a field trip with their child must complete the background check.

 · You can add money into their account for extras.
 Extras cost anywhere from $0.50 to $2.00.
 If you wish, you can put limits on the things that your child can purchase.
 Check with the office for a permission form.